 At the bottom, I took a video.
 It’s pretty clear just how uncertain I was!

 Oddly, I arrived at the top, and my exact thoughts were “Woah… was that it?”
-I think, the only difference between my previous trips up Roseberry Topping and this one, was the fact I’d notuched up 55 miles of walking in the previous month, and I had a bottle of water.
+I think, the only difference between my previous trips up Roseberry Topping and this one, was the fact I’d notched up 55 miles of walking in the previous month, and I had a bottle of water.
 I’d hazard a guess that they both helped.

 I almost lost the contents of a testicle when I noticed I could see Hartlepool, and could easily make out Steetley Chimney with the naked eye.
-The image below is a cropped image, but the original can be found here

 It would have been more prominent if the buildings attached to it weren’t demolished several years ago.